CadQuery/cadquery/doc/designprinciples.rst

 After the base block is created, how the hole is located is key.
 If it is located from one edge, changing the block size will have a different affect than if the hole is located from the center.

-Many scripting langauges to not provide a way to capture design intent-- because they require that you always work in global coordinates.
+Many scripting langauges do not provide a way to capture design intent-- because they require that you always work in global coordinates.
 CadQuery is different-- you can locate features relative to others in a relative way-- preserving the design intent just like a human would when creating a drawing or building an object.